Print

 Ingredients

-• 2 large green apple, cored, skin on, chopped (or 3 small green apples)
+• 2 large green apples, cored, skin on, chopped (or 3 small green apples)

 • 2 large sweet red apples, cored, skin on, chopped (or 3 small red sweet apples)

-• 1 cup raw unsalted walnuts, optional: lightly toasted (sub unsweetened shredded coconut if nut-free)
+• 1 cup raw unsalted walnuts, raw or lightly toasted (sub unsweetened shredded coconut if nut-free)

 • 1 cup raisins (or currants)